mmm/mmm.github.com/source/_posts/2020-07-29-screencasts-with-ffmpeg.md

 Note the desktop setup:

-- Ubuntu desktop with three monitors set up within a single X session
+- Ubuntu desktop with three monitors set up within a single X session.
+You'll want at least two to capture both slides and terminal/web at once

 - Each desktop is `1920x1080`, so the total big desktop size is `3x1920` pixels wide and 1080 pixels tall